DecruKeanu/The-Director/README.md

 **Far Cry**

-The director Ai in the far cry series serves the purpose of an asset manager most of the time.
-It will spawn NPC’s like humans and animals t if they are in a radius of the player and despawn them if they are out of that radius.
-This way the CPU and GPU focus they’re resources where they need to be.
-This base system is used in a lot of open world game but I listed far cry as a prime example.
+The director AI in the far cry series serves the purpose of an asset manager most of the time.
+It will spawn NPC’s like humans and animals if they are in a radius of the player and despawn them if they are out of that radius.
+This way the CPU and GPU can focus their resources where they need to be.
+This base system is used in a lot of open world game but i listed far cry as a prime example.

 **Own implementation**

 **Preproduction**

-I decided to do a simple implementation of a director AI in unity using a system similar as used in left 4 dead.
-I will have a build-up, peak and relax stage that affects the game world and takes the player’s stress level into account.
-The gameplay will be a twin stick shooter.
-I also decided to use my unity project from game mechanics as the foundation because It already has twin stick shooter mechanics present.
-I also had to change how the stages and stress level interact with each other because my implementation is single player.
+The project is a simple implementation of a director AI in unity using a system similar as used in left 4 dead.
+It has a build-up, peak and relax stage that affects the game world and takes the player’s stress level into account.
+The gameplay is a twin stick shooter.
+It is based of my unity project from game mechanics as the foundation because it already has twin stick shooter mechanics present.
+It also has a different implemantion of the stages and stress level because this implementation is single player.

 **Game mechanics**

-The first thing I did was change the foundation I already had to fit more into the style of game I’m going for.
-This meant changing the enemy types and the map and how pickups work.
+The first thing in the project that was changed was the enemy types, pickUps and the map itself.
+They are changed to make it fit the new implementation more.

 **Stress level**

-I added a stress level script and element to the HUD.
-I made the class so i can easily get the stress value in percent or value by making a getters.
-I also made an increase or decrease function where i can change the stress level dependent on the value i pass as parameter.
-I also visualise the stress level as a blue bar in the HUD.
+A stress level script and element to the HUD was added.
+The class can easily get the stress value in percent or value by the use of getters.
+It also has an increase or decrease function where it can change the stress level dependent on the value that is passed as parameter.
+The stress level is also visualised as a blue bar in the HUD.

 ```c#
 public class StressLevel : MonoBehaviour